Is ORVED like the Sherwood Cloud Campus offered last year?

 - ORVED is different from Comprehensive Distance Learning CDL (2020-2021)

-- At ORVED, students work at their own pace through the curriculum
+- At ORVED, students work at their own pace through the curriculum, as this is a student/parent driven and directed program

-- They have opportunities throughout the week to meet with their teachers but their schedule does not mirror an in-person school day
+- They have opportunities throughout the week to contact their ORVED teachers but their schedule does not mirror an in-person school day, as students are able to access their ORVED coursework 24/7, regardless of the SSD school calendar

 More details about the differences between ORVED and the Cloud Campus can be found in the table below.